 Where BoomTown Comes Up Short

-While BoomTown is the best option for teams or brokerages, it’s actually hard to see why unless you really dig in deep to the BoomTown website and marketing materials, at least at first.
-They are relatively opaque about their prices, and require a demo with a sales agent before you can really get your hands (or at least your eyes) on the products you’ll actually be using, so brokers or team leaders who want to kick the tires on their own first are going to have a hard time here.
+While BoomTown is the best option for teams or brokerages, it’s actually hard to see why at first, unless you really dig in deep to the BoomTown website and marketing materials.
+They are relatively opaque about their prices, and require a demo with a sales agent before you can really get your hands (or at least your eyes) on the products you’ll actually be using.
+Brokers or team leaders who want to kick the tires on their own first are going to have a hard time here.

 Examples of BoomTown Real Estate Websites for Agents & Brokerages